-Virginia Beach is the main campus of ECPI University and offers associate's, bachelor's and master's degree programs in a studentcentered environment that promotes hands-on learning, schedule flexibility, and frequent faculty/student interaction.
+Virginia Beach is the main campus of ECPI University and offers associate's , bachelor's and master's degree programs in a studentcentered environment that promotes hands-on learning, schedule flexibility, and frequent faculty/student interaction.
 Equipment currently found on the job is utilized to further enrich student learning and valuable student learning resources are also available.
-Day, evening, and weekend classes are available for resident, online and hybrid classes.
+Day, evening, and weekend classes are available for resident, online, and hybrid classes.

 ECPI Virginia Beach is nestled in the heart of Hampton Roads off of Newtown Road with a short drive to neighboring cities of Norfolk, Chesapeake, and Portsmouth.
-The Virginia Beach Campus has several off-campus locations that are conveniently located off Newtown Road and Interstate 264.
-These locations provide free student parking and student housing assistance is also available.
+The Virginia Beach Campus has several off-campus locations that are conveniently located near Newtown Road and Interstate 264.
+These locations provide free student parking.
+Student housing assistance is also available.

-Virginia Beach is home to country's largest military installations, Norfolk Naval Base and Naval Air Station Oceana.
+Virginia Beach is home to some of the country's largest military installations, Norfolk Naval Base and Naval Air Station Oceana.
 Students are minutes from the beautiful beaches of the Virginian Beach oceanfront and exciting fishing of the Chesapeake Bay.
-The location is close to Virginia Beach's Town Center offering diverse dining and shopping options.
+The location is close to Virginia Beach's Town Center, which offers diverse dining and shopping options.

-In whatever city or state you may be, ECPI's Online Campus offers the same high quality education received by students in our traditional classrooms ensuring students are provided with the education they need to keep in step with today's technology-based workplace.
+ECPI's Online programs offer the same high quality education received by students in our traditional classrooms, ensuring students are provided with the education they need to keep in step with today's technologybased workplace.